Hecate946/Neutra/README.md

 color: Show a given color and its values.

+colors: Send an image with some hex codes.

 defaultavatar: Show a user's default avatar.

 dehoist: Dehoist a specified user.

+embed: Create an embed interactively.

 find: Find any user using a search.